PacketFire/packetfire_site/content/post/intro-to-bgp.md

 ---

 ### Introduction:
-BGP is one of the core technologies behind making our internet work, allowing networks to communicate their routes between eachother.
-Understanding how this tool can be used to define the topology of a network will both help you to better understand how internetworking works as well as translate this robustness into your own network.
+Border Gateway Protocol (BGP) is one of the core technologies involved in making our internet work, allowing networks to communicate their routes among eachother.
+Understanding how this tool can be used to define the topology of a network will both give you a better understanding of how internetworking and allow you translate this robustness into your own network.

-By the end of this tutorial I hope that you will be able to understand the core concepts of BGP along with the necessarily vocabulary to communicate this to another network engineer.
-I also hope to leave you with the abilty to use the open source tool, BIRD, to establish peering sessions and begin announcing routes.
+By the end of this tutorial, you will be familiar with the core concepts of BGP and have the proper vocabulary to communicate this to another network engineer.
+You will also be able to use a userland routing daemon, BIRD, to establish peering sessions and begin announcing routes.

 I plan to achieve this using a virtualized vagrant playground which can be downloaded [here](https://gitlab.packetfire.org/crunchbite/bird_examples.git).
 In order to complete this tutorial you will need to install vagrant 1.6+, git and rsync.